XinFinOrg/XinFin-Con/docs/Kramaa/Kramaa.md

 ﻿**Kramaa**

 !!!
-Case Study
+Case-Study

         - [How to Setup IoT device](https://docs.kramaa.com/Guide/how_to_setup/)

 !!!
-How-To Guide
+How-to-Guide

         - TBA

 !!!
-Media Announcement
+Media-Announcement

         - TBA